Earlier today Peter Kay announced on Twitter that he was cancelling his 18 month tour due to unforeseen family circumstances.

 — Peter Kay (@peterkay_co_uk) December 13, 2017

-Your rights if you bought tickets
+Your rights if you bought tickets for this cancelled event

 Ticketmaster was the official vendor for the live arena tour.
 It usually refunds tickets automatically including any service charges and it will make the refund to the card you used for payment.

-From a third party seller
+Refunds for tickets bought from a third party seller

 StubHub has a FanProtect service so it will refund you the total cost of your order.
 Seatwave also offers a full refund for cancelled events.
 Some secondary agents belong to the Association of Secondary Ticket Agents (ASTA) therefore following a code of conduct which includes refunding the full amount in light of cancelled events.
 Other secondary sites are not members so you will need to check the site for their terms and conditions.